liztoledo/final_project/README.md

 ## Availability to US Consumers

+In the following chart, we are able to see much more up close what I was mentioning about the lack of shade range especially in Indian and Japanese bestselling brands.

 <iframe title="Foreign Brand Lightness Range" aria-label="chart" id="datawrapper-chart-Qmeqy" src="https://datawrapper.dwcdn.net/Qmeqy/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="440"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

+In the following chart, we begin to see a trend as to what is sold at well-known Beauty retailers.
+In an era of social media, online sites like Ulta or Sephora manages much of what is talked about by Beauty Gurus.
+Products sold at these places are more times than not considered "high end."

 <iframe title="Online Brands and Other Brands Available at Ulta/Sephora" aria-label="chart" id="datawrapper-chart-BAMWH" src="https://datawrapper.dwcdn.net/BAMWH/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="440"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

+Drug Store brands are not exclusive from that of foreign or higher end brands.
+In the beauty community, consumers often try to find a "dupe."
+A "dupe" is a lesser expensive product that can has similarities to higher end products.
+Therefore, I found it interesting that even though not all drugstore brands are not listed in this chart, the shade range did seem hopeful.

 <iframe title="Drug Store Brand Lightness Range" aria-label="chart" id="datawrapper-chart-tqlWV" src="https://datawrapper.dwcdn.net/tqlWV/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="797"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

 ## Drugstore vs High End

+Overall, this data exploration motivated me to look more into the two foundation products that are most definitely considered THE "cultural reset" of the beauty community in the 2010's.
 <iframe title="Drugstore (Maybelline Fit Me) vs High End (Fenti Pro Filt'r)" aria-label="chart" id="datawrapper-chart-CUcqY" src="https://datawrapper.dwcdn.net/CUcqY/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

 <iframe title="Makeup Brand Founder's Ethnic Background and Price Range (Brands available in the US)" aria-label="chart" id="datawrapper-chart-pHUi0" src="https://datawrapper.dwcdn.net/pHUi0/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>